Oru Second Class Yathra: Plot

 Police constables Balagopal and Jolly Kurien have been at odds for years but are under orders to transfer two prisoners Nandu and Maaran from Kannur to Trivandrum.
 They board the Parasuram express with the handcuffed inmates.
 While at the Kayamkulam station, Nandu escapes.
 The two officers get off the train at the next stop with Maaran and frantically searches for Nandu.
 The three unlikely musketeers finds the back-story of Nandu.

 Nandu's father, Narayanan always have a wrongful intention to Nandu's sister, Lakshmi.
 Lakshmi is the daughter of Nandu's mother and her former husband, thus making her a half-sister.
 Lakshmi is not the daughter of Narayanan.
 Nandu, one day determines to kill his father for the same, but the trap he set accidentally killed his mother.
-He was arrested for his mother's murder.
-One day Narayanan comes to visit him at jail and reveals his true intentions for Lakshmi.
+He gets arrested for his mother's murder.
+One day Narayanan comes to visit him at jail and reveals that he staged a drama of being a reformed man infront of Lakshmi.
 Nandu determines to escape at any possible opportunities.
 The three musketeers finds Nandu while roughing with Narayanan, both with the intention to kill.
-Jolly accidentally kills Narayanan.
+Narayanan tries to kill Nandu bu strangling him with his handcuff but Jolly saves Nandu but he accidentally kills Narayanan.
+Balagopal tries to report Jolly's crime to the police but Nandu decides to take the blame for Jolly, as he completed Nandu's mission.
 Knowing Narayanan's story, Maaran devises a plan to not let the issue known to others, to which everyone agrees.
 Narayanan's corpse is buried in a nearby church cemetery at that night itself.
 In the end of the day everyone is shown as happy in their karmic lives.